 It can be upsetting to see that your baby has a tilted head or trouble turning his or her neck.
-But most with babies don’t feel any pain from torticollis.
-And the problem usually gets better with simple position changes or stretching exercises done at home.
+But there’s no need to fret: this condition affects about 3 in every 100 infants and most babies don’t feel any pain from torticollis.

 What Causes Infant Torticollis?

 Torticollis in infants is fairly common.
 Boys and girls are equally likely to develop the head tilt.
 It can be present at birth or take up to 3 months to happen.